In our new environment, cybersecurity professionals are facing a host of new threats.

-The e-Crime Congress has always been a must-attend event for UK and international law enforcement and intelligence.
-Today, given the scale of the threat and the increasing costs of cyber-crime to business and government, it is more relevant than ever.
+The e-Crime & Cybersecurity Congress has always been a must-attend event for UK and international law enforcement and intelligence.
+Today, given the scale of the threat and the increasing threat posed by cyber-crime to business, citizens and government, it is more relevant than ever.

 A must-attend event for private sector leaders

-Our industry case studies are lessons from the leaders: who is really taking cyber security seriously in terms of resourcing and hiring?
-What benefits have they seen?
-Who is leading the way in terms of best practice?
+Our industry case studies are lessons from the leaders: who is really taking cybersecurity seriously in terms of resourcing and hiring?
+How are they addressing new and persistent challenges?
+Who is being truly proactive and what benefits are they seeing?

 The e-Crime & Cybersecurity Congress will feature expert speakers from industry, government and the market's leading service suppliers to deliver: